-A Bone Scan involves injecting a small amount of a radioactive substance that attaches to the bones.
-Images are then taken in what is called a "planar" format.
-SPECT/CT imaging combines a "SPECT" scan with a "CT" scan to help localize an area of abnormal activity that may be present on the planar bone scan image.
-For the "SPECT" (or Single Photon Emission Computed Tomography) component, the nuclear medicine gamma camera rotates 360 degrees around the body and creates pictures based on the data it obtains.
-For the "CT" (or Computed Tomography) portion, the CT detector uses a lower dose of radiation to help the SPECT scan create a better image.
-These CT images can be electronically fused with the SPECT images to generate what is called a “SPECT/CT image.”
+For the SPECT (or single photon emission computed tomography) component, the nuclear medicine gamma camera rotates 360 degrees around the body and creates pictures based on the data it obtains.
+For the CT (or computed tomography) portion, the CT detector uses a lower dose of radiation to help the SPECT scan create a better image.
+These CT images can be electronically fused with the SPECT images to generate the SPECT/CT image.
 These images are taken near the end of the second appointment of the bone scan.

 Your doctor may order a bone scan with SPECT/CT imaging for some of the following scenarios: